themiscadiz/Final-dwd/README.md

 * To setup the project you need access to a computer and the internet.
 * To be able to see the website you can go to [Glitch Website](https://themiscadiz-final-dwd.glitch.me/)
 * To use your terminal or command line to locally host your website (in case of Mac)
-* Download P5.js librarioes to run locally your p5 code.
+* Download P5.js libraries to run locally your p5 code.